Saturday, 21 September 2019

 Step 2 - Enable SSH access

-Enable SSH access on the pfsense box and require both a password and public key for SSH access:
+Enable SSH access on the pfsense box and require both a password and public key for SSH access:- log in to the pfsense GUI

 - Navigate to System > Advanced > Admin Access